TheCodeCritic/TheCodeCritic/README.md

 - 👋 Hi, I’m @TheCodeCritic
-- 👀 I’m interested in Machine Learning ad AI
+- 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Python OpenCV
 - 💞️ I’m looking to collaborate on a programming project
 - 📫 How to reach me ...